MedRepBench: A Comprehensive Benchmark for Medical Report Interpretation: The Proposed Benchmark

 \subsection{Dataset Construction}

-We collect medical report images from a private and realistic data source that spans multiple departments and diverse document types, including handheld photographs, PDFs, and mobile screenshots.
-A total of 8,000 reports were randomly sampled and underwent a multi-stage filtering process, including de-identification, deduplication, removal of low-quality or incomplete samples, and content validation.
-After filtering, 1,900 high-quality images were retained.
+Figure~\ref{fig:task_examples} provides an overview of the evaluation pipeline, covering objective structured extraction and subjective scoring of patient-facing explanations.
+We collect medical report images from a private, real-world online medical service source spanning multiple clinical departments and document types, including handheld photographs, PDFs, and mobile screenshots.
+The reports were uploaded in practical service scenarios, and their secondary use for benchmark construction is governed by the service's user agreement and institutional compliance requirements.
+We randomly sample 8,000 reports and apply a multi-stage curation pipeline covering de-identification, quality filtering, deduplication, and content validation, resulting in 1,925 high-quality images.

-Text extraction was performed using a proprietary OCR system specifically optimized for medical document scenarios.
-The OCR output was then processed by DeepSeek-R1\cite{guo2025deepseek}, a state-of-the-art large language model developed for medical and numerical reasoning tasks.